multiscale-cosim/Cosim-LFPy/README.md

 Neural activity is simulated at different levels of biological detail, and to make experimentally testable predictions it should be possible to calculate measurable brain signals from these simulations.
-However, simulation using simplified representations of neurons (level II and III in the figure below) are often not in a principled way able to predict brain signals like LFP, EEG, or MEG signals.
+However, simulations using simplified representations of neurons (levels II and III in the figure below) are often not in a principled way able to predict brain signals like LFP, EEG, or MEG signals.
 The motivation for this usecase is to enable calculation of LFP, EEG, and MEG signals directly from neural simulations with point neurons (like in NEST),